Enjoying the French Riviera Lifestyle in Cannes

 What is the best day trip from Cannes?

 For something completely different, the best day trip is to one of the Wonders of Europe and a European Grand Canyon – the Gorges du Verdon.
 It’s about a 1h45 drive from Cannes but is worth every bit of the journey time.
-You can rent kayaks, boats, pedaloes and stand up paddles to explore the gorge on the water or strap on your hiking boots and take on some of the fabulous hiking routes there.
+You can rent kayaks, boats, pedaloes and stand-up paddles to explore the gorge on the water or strap on your hiking boots and take on some fabulous hiking routes there.

 Where to Stay in Cannes

 If money was no object, where would you recommend staying?

-I think it would have to be the Grand Dame of Cannes – The Carlton Intercontinental.
-It’s currently undergoing a massive refurbishment program, so I can’t wait to see what it’s like when it reopens.
-Think sea-views, luxurious fittings and 5 * grandeur.
+It would have to be the Grand Dame of Cannes – The Carlton Intercontinental.
+It’s undergoing a massive refurbishment program, so I can’t wait to see what it’s like when it reopens.
+Think sea views, luxurious fittings and 5 * grandeur.

 Where do you recommend staying for comfortable accommodation?

 For me, it would always be a self-catering apartment giving you the flexibility to eat in or out as you please.
 You will always get more bang-for-your-buck with self-catered accommodation vis-a-vis hotels’ size and location.
 These apartments are all perfectly located and fully equipped to set you up for a wonderful family holiday – www.chicgites.com.